GiorgioMartini/remindme/README.md

 # Remindme challgenge

-Thanks for the opprtunity, to see the project, please follow these steps
+Thanks for the opportunity, to see the project, please follow these steps

   - Clone this repo
   - run `yarn` and then `yarn sart`